DevL/potency/output/md/Character Options/Traits.md

 > Alexander felt how his spell faltered and instantly braced against the ensuing backlash.
 Through many harsh lessons, he had learnt to dodge at least some of the misfiring potential.

-## Deadeye (8)
+## Deadly Accuracy (8)
 _Requires perception 3 and ranged combat 3._
 With pinpoint accuracy, your missiles always seem to hit where it hurts the most.
 You may spend 1P to increase your physical damage caused by ranged weapons with 1B.

-> Aun the minotaur was a peaceful man, always eager to use his extensive skills of healing.
-However, when he had no choice but to resort to violence, his innate strength subsequently made his skills of healing all the more needed.
+> Noomeron raised her bow, breathed out and hit the beast right between the eyes.

 ## Dual Wielder (5)
 _Requires melee combat 3._